Usage

 Setting up

-To help with getting started, the pogo init
+To help with getting started, the pogo init command will initialise the

-migrations folder, as well as setup the basic configuration for pogo
+migrations folder, as well as setup the basic configuration for pogo.

 Supported flags: